 The detention pond facility is comprised of three cells with a holding capacity of 10 million gallons and is part of the glycol recycling plant.
-The ponds have a composite liner consisting of clay overlain by an ethylene interpolymer alloy flexible membrane liner.
+The ponds have a composite liner consisting of a clay subliner overlain by an ethylene interpolymer alloy flexible membrane liner.
 Runoff from airplane deicing areas is captured and diverted into the detention ponds where it is contained and recycled.
 Runoff may contain high concentrations of the deicing chemical propylene glycol.
 The use of ethylene glycol was discontinued in October 2006.
 Propylene glycol is rapidly degraded in all environmental media, and biodegradation is the most important transformation process in water and soil.
-The half-life of propylene glycol in water is expected to be one to four days under aerobic conditions, and three to five days under anaerobic conditions.
-The half-life in soil is expected to be equal to or less than that for water (ATSDR, 2008).
+The half-life of propylene glycol in water is expected to be one to four days under aerobic conditions, and three to five days under anaerobic conditions and the half-life in soil is expected to be equal to or less than that for water (ATSDR, 2008).
+This was confirmed by a land application pilot project that was conducted during the 2001-2002 season in which glycol was degraded to non-detect concentrations in soil at a depth of three feet after one week.

-The 14.4-acre land application site located northwest of the ponds.
-Applications are conveyed through piping stemming from one of three ponds used for recycling glycol for spray irrigation.
+The Salt Lake City Department of Airports recently completed construction on the forth end of runway deicing pad.
+This increases the amount of storm water collected.
+This Permit Modification is for expanding the 34 acre land application site located northwest of the ponds to 46-acres.
+The modification includes the addition of one 400 foot-radius pivot to the three 400 foot-radius pivots already in place Applications are conveyed through piping stemming from one of three ponds used for recycling glycol for spray irrigation.
 The application concentration will remain below 1% glycol and applied at a rate no greater than 1.6 inches as measured by a rainfall gauge.
 No surface runoff from the site is permitted.
 The land application program will cease if it is determined to produce an unacceptable nuisance condition.
 The source pond will contain the early stream flows that consist primarily of storm water run-off.
 As the monitored storm water concentration approaches 1% glycol, the flow will be diverted to the other two ponds.
 Fluids with concentrations greater than 1% will be recycled through the plant.
-On an as needed basis, small volumes of higher concentrated fluids have been discharged to the POTW.
+The resulting volume change will go from 7 million gallons, seasonally, to 7-9 million gallons seasonally.